itsnarutouzumaki/contribution/readme.md

 ```

 ### 7. **Open your browser:**
-- Visit `http://localhost:3000` (or the frontend port) and click "Login with GitHub"
+- Visit the frontend port and click "Login with GitHub"

 ## .env Configuration (Backend)

-Your `backend/.env` file should look like as '.sample.env'
+Your `backend/.env` file should look like as `backend/.sample.env`

 ## Process Overview